r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 == Upgrade Notice ==

-This is a full refactored version of WP-Piwik.
-Please check your settings after updating and make sure everything is working as expected.
-If you want to upgrade from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip
+After several changes related to Piwik 2.14.1 and to prepare Piwik 3, I recommend to create a backup of your current system before updating Piwik and/or WP-Piwik.
+If you want to upgrade WP-Piwik from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip

 == Changelog ==

+= 1.0.3 =
+* Several language updates.
+* Switch to JSON renderer (Piwik 3 compatibility preparation)
+* Workaround: PHP API will work with Piwik 2.14+, see https://github.com/piwik/piwik/issues/8311 for further information.
+* Feature: Heartbeat timer support
+* Feature: Expanded token & URL/path input fields
+* Bugfix: Site duplication fix.
+* Bugfix: Avoid notice on empty overview response.
+* Bugfix: Return request error responses.
+* Bugfix: Opt-out URL fixed.
+* Bugfix: Capabilities: "Do not track"-filter and "show stats"-limit will work on multisites as expected again.

 = 1.0.2 =
 * Several language updates.